chatterbox-im/chatterbox/DESIGN.md

 *   **Message Carbons (XEP-0280):** Synchronizing messages sent/received by other clients for the same account.
 *   **OMEMO Encryption (XEP-0384):** End-to-end encryption for messages (implementation details in `omemo/`).
 *   **Local Message Persistence:** SQLite-backed per-account message storage for instant history access offline.
+*   **Optional OS Notifications:** Desktop notifications for incoming messages using `notify-rust`, disabled by default, persisted in app settings, and suppressed while the terminal is focused.

 ## 5. Concurrency and State Management

 *   **`tokio`:** Used for the asynchronous runtime, managing tasks for network I/O, UI events, and background processing (like history loading).
-*   **`Arc<TokioMutex<T>>`:** Used to safely share mutable state (like the `XMPPAsyncClient` instance and the `pending_receipts` map) across different asynchronous tasks.
+*   **Transport actor:** `xmpp/transport.rs` owns `XMPPAsyncClient` exclusively.
+Outbound stanzas are sent to it through `StanzaTx`; inbound XMPP events are sent back over an event channel.
+The raw XMPP client is not shared behind a mutex.
+*   **Event-driven UI loop:** `app.rs` waits on terminal events, incoming messages, presence updates, friend requests, typing notifications, and periodic timers with `tokio::select!`.
+The UI redraws only when state changes.
+*   **Terminal event reader:** `ui.rs` uses a small blocking reader thread for `crossterm` events and forwards them to the async loop over a Tokio channel.
+*   **Shared state:** `Arc<TokioMutex<T>>` is still used for scoped mutable state such as pending delivery receipts, IQ response routing, and the OMEMO manager, but not for the XMPP transport itself.
 *   **`tokio::sync::mpsc` Channels:** Used for communication between asynchronous tasks.
 Examples:
-    *   XMPP event handler sends received `Message` objects to the main loop/UI task.
+    *   XMPP event handling sends received `Message` objects to the main loop/UI task.
-    *   Main loop sends commands (like "send message") to the XMPP task (implicitly via client methods).
-    *   Presence updates are broadcast to subscribers (the UI) via a shared channel.
+    *   The app sends outbound stanzas through the transport channel via `XMPPClient` methods.
     *   Typing notifications are sent from the XMPP handler to the UI via a channel.
-    *   Background history loading task sends results back to the main message channel.
+    *   Background history loading tasks send results back to the main message channel.
+*   **`tokio::sync::broadcast` Channels:** Used for presence updates and auto-accepted friend request notifications.
+*   **`tokio::sync::watch` Channel:** Publishes late-bound state such as the OMEMO manager, PubSub response map, local JID, and typing sender to the XMPP event loop after initialization.

 ## 6. Key Dependencies